Xiaomi Mi 8

 Xiaomi is a company that traces its roots to software more than to hardware, so it’s easy to understand why its MIUI skin based on Android is nothing to sneeze at.
 The Mi 8 originally ships with MIUI 9.5 on top of Android 8.1 Oreo, but the company started rolling out version 10.1.2 based on Android 9.0 Pie a few days ago.

-Like Apple’s smartphones, the Mi 8 doesn’t have an app drawer, which is not a problem for those who would prefer a more straightforward user interface.
+Like Apple’s smartphones, the Xiaomi Mi 8 doesn’t have an app drawer, which is not a problem for those who would prefer a more straightforward user interface.
 But there aren’t a lot of customization options, either.
 This can be resolved by installing third-party skins like Nova Launcher.

 What it lacks in customization, the phone compensates with a host of nifty features including full-screen gestures, which replace the navigation buttons.
 It’s not exactly similar to Android Pie gestures: you can swipe up to return to the home screen, swipe up and hold to access the multi-tasking window, and swipe from the left or right edge of the display to go back.
 There’s also another feature called Second Space, which creates a secure partition of your device for storing private photos and apps.